 - Write down the name and phone number of your insurance provider and keep this information readily available in your wallet or purse.

-Hurricane warnings are issued when hurricane-force winds are expected somewhere within the warning area.
+When is a Hurricane Warning issued?
+Hurricane Warnings are issued when hurricane-force winds are expected somewhere within the warning area.

-The NHC issues hurricane warnings 36 hours before the most likely arrival of tropical-storm-force winds to give you time to complete your preparations.
-All preparations should be rushed to completion when a hurricane warning is issued, and you should evacuate as soon as possible if ordered by local officials.
+The National Hurricane Center issues Hurricane Warnings 36 hours before the most likely arrival of tropical storm-force winds to give you time to complete your preparations.
+All preparations should be rushed to completion when a Hurricane Warning is issued, and you should evacuate as soon as possible if ordered by local officials.

-Hurricane warnings can remain in effect when dangerously high water, or a combination of dangerously high water and exceptionally high waves, continues, even though winds may be less than hurricane force.
+Hurricane Warnings and Advisories can remain in effect when dangerously high water, or a combination of dangerously high water and exceptionally high waves, continues, even though winds may be less than hurricane force.

 - If you’re out on the water, retreat back to land and get off the boat immediately.
-You should never remain on a boat during a hurricane or tropical storm.
-Also, check mooring lines of boats in the water and ensure they are tightly secured to the dock.
+You should never remain on a boat during a hurricane or tropical storm, as this can be very dangerous.
+Also, check the mooring lines of boats in the water and ensure they are tightly secured to the dock.